Holographic Renyi entropies from hyperbolic black holes with scalar hair: Introduction

 The hyperbolic Schwarzschild-AdS (SAdS) solution is

 where $d\Sigma_{d-1}^2=du^2+\sinh^2{u}\, d\Omega_{d-2}^2$ is a $(d-1)$-dimensional hyperbolic space of unit radius.
-The hyperbolic SAdS black hole is stable at any temperature \cite{Birmingham:1998nr}.
+The hyperbolic SAdS black hole is stable at any temperature \cite{Emparan:1998he,Birmingham:1998nr}.
 However, if a scalar field is introduced to the system, the black hole may experience a phase transition to the one with scalar hair at a critical temperature.
 This can be implied from the fact that the IR geometry of the extremal hyperbolic black hole~\eqref{eq:Sch-AdS} includes an AdS$_2$ factor, which leads to the Breitenlohner-Freedman bound violated \cite{Dias:2010ma}.
 Accordingly, the R\'{e}nyi entropies also have a phase transition at a special $n$, which has been discussed in \cite{Belin:2013dva, Fang:2016ehk} in terms of numerical solutions of hairy hyperbolic black holes.
 In this paper, we provide more analytic calculations.

-The Einstein-Maxwell-dilaton (EMD) system, with gauge field and dilaton field coupled to gravity, has wide applications in gauge/gravity duality.
-We start with a class of analytic solutions of the EMD system in \cite{Gao:2004tu}, whose special cases correspond to gauge supergravities.
-In a particular neutral limit, the gauge field vanishes while the dilaton field is kept \cite{Ren:2019lgw}, resulting in neutral hyperbolic black holes with scalar hair.
-These black holes have zeroth-order and third-order phase transitions, and the first and second derivatives of the R\'{e}nyi entropies show discontinuity, respectively.
+The Einstein-Maxwell-dilaton (EMD) systems, with gauge field and dilaton field coupled to gravity, have wide applications in gauge/gravity duality.
+An especially useful class of analytic solutions of the EMD systems was found in \cite{Gao:2004tu}, with special cases belonging to gauged supergravity.
+In a particular neutral limit, the gauge field vanishes while the dilaton field is kept, resulting in neutral hyperbolic black holes with scalar hair \cite{Ren:2019lgw}.
+These black holes have zeroth-order and third-order phase transitions, and the corresponding R\'{e}nyi entropies and their second derivatives show discontinuity, respectively.

-With the analytic solutions in hand, we explicitly obtain the R\'{e}nyi entropies $S_n$ and calculate the entanglement spectrum.
-These R\'{e}nyi entropies converge to the same entanglement entropy in the $n\rightarrow 1$ limit.
-For special cases, we find the R\'{e}nyi entropies have the same $n$-dependence as the universal result in 2D CFT.
+With the analytic solutions of the Einstein-scalar systems in hand, we explicitly obtain the R\'{e}nyi entropies $S_n$ and calculate the entanglement spectrum.
+For the one-parameter family of our systems, these R\'{e}nyi entropies converge to the same entanglement entropy in the $n\rightarrow 1$ limit.
+For special cases, we find that the R\'{e}nyi entropies have the same $(1+1/n)$ factor as the universal result in 2D CFTs.
 Starting with the analytic R\'{e}nyi entropies, we can calculate the entanglement spectrum by an inverse Laplace transform.
 Consequently, we can express the entanglement spectrum in terms of an infinite sum.
 By truncating this sum, we can verify that it is consistent with the numerical calculation for a wide range of eigenvalues.